jpedroschmitz/rocketdocs/README.md

 ## Themes

+🚀 [`gatsby-theme-docs-core`](./@rocketseat/gatsby-theme-docs-core): The core theme for docs websites that includes all the data structures you need.

-- [`gatsby-theme-docs`](./@rocketseat/gatsby-theme-docs): Out of the box Gatsby Theme for creating documentation websites easily and quickly.
+🚀 [`gatsby-theme-docs`](./@rocketseat/gatsby-theme-docs): Out of the box Gatsby Theme for creating documentation websites easily and quickly.

+🏗 [`gatsby-theme-seo`](./@rocketseat/gatsby-theme-seo): A work in progress theme that will change the way you deal with SEO in Gatsby.

 ## Contributing